AndresSoca/movistar-poc/README.md

 You can use Adminer that should be running on `localhost:8080` (System: PostgreSQL, Server: postgres, Username: postgres, Password: postgres, Database: mi_movistar)

+## TROUBLESHOOTING

+### Error: Cannot find module 'Knex'

+If you stopped docker-compose and now are trying to `docker-compose up` and you see the error `Error: Cannot find module 'Knex'`, do the following:

+1. Open another terminal on go to the base folder
+2. `rm -Rf node_modules/`
+3. `npm install`

+The `docker-compose up` process running on the first terminal should automatically get the changes and start the application.

 ## TO-DO LIST

 1. Add authentication